NBISweden/workshop-snakemake-byoc/precourse.md

 # Pre-course information

-The Snakemake BYOC (bring-your-own-code) workshop is a follow up on the [NBIS Tools for reproducible research workshop](https://nbis-reproducible-research.readthedocs.io/en/latest/) and we therefore expect the participants to be familiar with the material from the Snakemake tutorial (link to the [latest version](https://nbis-reproducible-research.readthedocs.io/en/latest/snakemake/)).
+The Snakemake BYOC (bring-your-own-code) workshop is a follow-up on the [NBIS Tools for reproducible research workshop](https://nbis-reproducible-research.readthedocs.io/en/latest/) and we therefore expect the participants to be familiar with the material from the Snakemake tutorial (link to the [latest version](https://nbis-reproducible-research.readthedocs.io/en/latest/snakemake/)).